Should You Collect Sales Tax without Nexus?

 Once you have determined where you have nexus you must register for a sales tax permit.
 States require that you get a sales tax permit before you begin collecting sales tax.
 To register for a sales tax permit, go to your state’s Department of Revenue website or call.

-In some states the tax permits are free, while in others you will be required to pay a fee to secure one.
+In some states, the tax permits are free, while in others you will be required to pay a fee to secure one.
 Once you’ve registered, the state will tell you where and how often you should file a sales tax return.
-It may be monthly, quarterly or annually.
+It may be monthly, quarterly, or annually.
 It is important not to skip this step.
 Some states consider the collection of sales tax without a permit to be illegal.
 Sales Tax DataLINK’s tax experts are here to help.
 If you have a question about nexus or if you are collecting the right amount of sales tax contact us and find out.

 We can also assist you with a Nexus Review to identify the jurisdictions where you have sales tax compliance obligations, or with the actual registration.
 Call 479-715-4275 to discuss your needs.